DCGS-SS/DCGS-SS.github.io/_posts/2018-10-04-Trying_Mozilla_Thimble.html.md

   </tr>
   <tr>
     <td class="title">Persevering</td>
-    <td class="desc">I persevered when trying out thimble, because it is a completely new thing, however there were similarities</td>
+    <td class="desc">I persevered when trying out Thimble, because it is a completely new thing, however there were similarities.</td>
   </tr>
   <tr>
     <td class="title">Questioning?</td>